 It’s also important to keep a “wet edge” while you paint so that you maintain a uniform look throughout the room.
 This essentially means to paint one section at a time, only building upon paint that is still wet.

-Know your Sheen
+Know Your Sheen

 Every paint product and brand can have a slight variation on sheen, leading to different textures in with your product.
 For example, shiny and reflective paint products can highlight bad wood or specific defects.
-When you visit us make sure to ask about how the specific sheen may react with your project.
+When you visit us make sure to ask about how the specific sheen may react with your Reno paint project.